Louisiana Birth Father Rights in Adoption

 So to put a baby up for adoption in Louisiana, does the dad need to agree?

 Please know that this article does not serve as legal advice, nor does it take the place of an attorney.
-To learn more about birth father rights in adoption in Louisiana, please contact American Adoptions at 1-800-ADOPTION.
+To get more information about birth father rights in adoption in Louisiana, please contact American Adoptions at 1-800-ADOPTION.

 Information available through these links is the sole property of the companies and organizations listed therein.
 America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.